 While most known as an anti-viral to treat colds, echinacea is an excellent for bacterial infections.
 It is also great at treating spider bites.

 Ideal for reducing fevers, respiratory illnesses, soothing skin, healing wounds, antispasmodic, helps to stop bleeding.
 I love adding yarrow into my salves and found it quite helpful in knocking our fever down this past fall when we were sick.

 How to Use Medicinal Herbs in your Home

 There are countless ways to use herbs in your home.
 Many people enjoy using herbs in their cooking to add flavor.
 As tasty as that is, cooking actually removes much of the medicinal properties of the herbs.
 The herbs will still be nourishing and delicious but if you plan to use herbs medicinally, try to use them fresh or dried without extreme heat.

-Tincture – A tincture is basically a liquid extract that can be applied topically or taken internally in a drink.
-Though I have yet to make one myself, they are quite popular due to being easy to tote around and store for long periods of time.
+A tincture is basically a liquid extract that can be applied topically or taken internally in a drink.
+They are quite popular due to being easy to tote around and store for long periods of time.

 Syrups, herbal steams, infusions, decoctions, powders and essential oils.